 Hans Müller designs the first pad and booklet stitching machine for his company Grapha Maschinenfabrik.
 Five years later he builds the first perfect binder.

-Photon announce their first machine, the Lumitype, which was based on the work of two French engineers.
+Photon announces their first machine, the Lumitype, which was based on the work of two French engineers.
 The development of such machines is made possible by advances in high-speed photography and electronics.
 The technology is often referred to as ‘cold type’, typesetting done without the casting of metal.
 Its commercial breakthrough will take place in the early fifties.
 The image below shows the Lumitype 550, a machine from 1965.

 That same year the July issue of Fortune magazine contains the first commercial scanned color image.
 It is produced using a scanner built by the Austin Company.